-Site Ref Site Address Settlement Size (ha) Developable area - Planning Status Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact Accessibility Heritage Natural Environment Landscape/character/ topography Status of the site: Purple - protection Green - allocation Red - Discounted Justification EDNA/LAA ELAA51 Firbeck Colliery Costhorpe 23 7.76 Site assessed in EDNA The site is allocated within the Langold Neighbourhood Plan for housing use.
-The site is brownfield The site lies within FZ1 The site does not lie within a minerals safeguarding zone.
-The site is within the settlement boundary of Carlton in Lindrick Access to the site is via Lawn Road which acts as a direct route into the site with feeder routes giving direct acess to businesses.
-Lawn Road is a through route connecting Rotherham Baulk to A60 Doncaster Road.
-Access to Doncaster Road is shared with housing.
-The A1 M is 5 miles to the east via the A634 but would involve passing residential areas and town centres.
-A Transport Assessment and Travel Plan would be required in support of any planning application of this scale prepared in accordance with Planning Practice Guidance.
-The junction(s) with the A60 must be designed in accordance with the Design Manual for Roads and Bridges.
-Pedestrian and cycle infrastructure will be required.
-There would be concern if the industrial estate was to be accessed through a residential development if not carefully considered before a residential layout is approved.
+Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status ofvthe site through the Site Slection Methodology R A G E residential development if not carefully considered before a residential layout is approved.
 A contribution is likely to be required towards public transport, highway, and public transport infrastructure.
 For B1 uses a Transport Statement will be required for GFAs >1,500<2,500sq.m, a Transport Assessment and Travel Plan will be required >2,500sq.m.
-For B2 uses a Transport Statement will be required >2,500sq.m.
-For B8 uses a Transport Statement will be required for GFAs >2,500<4,000sq.m, a Transport Assessment and Travel Plan will be required >2,500sq.m.
+For B2 uses a Transport Statement will be required for GFAs >2,500<4,000sq.m, a Transport Assessment and Travel Plan will be required >2,500sq.m.
 For B8 uses a Transport Statement will be required >2,500sq.m.
-For B8 uses a Transport Statement will be required >2,500sq.m.
-For B8 uses a Transport Statement will be required >2,500sq.m.
-For B8 uses a Transport Statement will be required >2,500sq.m.
-For B8 uses a Transport Statement will be required >2,500sq.m.
-For B8 uses a Transport Statement will be required >2,500sq.m.
-For B8 uses a Transport Statement will be required >2,500sq.m.
-Services, facilities and homes are potentially accessible by cycle and foot.
-Bus stops are within 100m of the site on Lawn Road.
-The A1 M is 5 miles to the east via the A634.
-The site has the potential to be accessible by a range of employees.
-There are no national or local heritage designations nearby.
-Various nondesignated heritage assets on the site, also adjacent to Langold Park unregistered park & garden.
-Conservation made comments on the hybrid scheme 15/01457/FUL Costhorpe Industrial Estae LWS covers the underused/vacant land on site.
-It is not agricultural land, and the site is previously developed.
-The site has some intrinsic amenity value being partly LWS. - ELAA52 Harrison Drive Langold 0.52 Site assessed in EDNA 18/01181/FUL Erect 4 Light Industrial Buildings (B1) Land At Industrial Estate Harrison Drive Langold Nottinghamshire The site is brownfield The site lies within FZ1 The site does not lie within a minerals safeguarding zone.
-The site is within the settlement boundary of Langold Dedicated access onto Harrison Drive, shared with residential properties, which connects to the A60 a strategic north-south route.
+For B8 uses a Transport Statement will be required statement will be required for GFAs >3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >3,000<5,000sq.m, a Transport Assessment and Travel Plan will be required for GFAs >3,000<5,000sq.m, 2 Harrison Drive Langold No longer available.
+Fully built N/A Existing employment site 18/01181/FUL Erect 4 Light Industrial Buildings (B1) Land At Industrial Estate Harrison Drive Langold Nottinghamsh ire The site is brownfield N/A The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
+The site is within the settlement boundary of Langold Dedicated access onto Harrison Drive, shared with residential properties, which connects to the A60 a strategic north- south route.
 The A60/A634 provide access to the A1 4 miles to the east but would involve passing residential areas and town centres.
 Services, facilities and homes are potentially accessible by cycle and foot.
 Bus stops are within 250m of the site on Doncaster Road.
 The A1 M is 4 miles to the east via the A60/A634.
 The site has the potential to be accessible by a range of employees.
 There are no national or local heritage designations nearby.
 There are no national or local natural environment designations nearby.
 It is not agricultural land, and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment development.
-Site protected within the Local Plan LAA510 Former Platts Harris site Tuxford 0.86 26 dwellings LAA n/a The site is brownfield The site lies within FZ1 The site does not lie within a minerals safeguarding zone.
-The site is outside the development boundary of Tuxford The site has significant level changes.
-The design of any future scheme would need to ensure the amenity of adjoining residents is protected.
-NCC Highways: The achievable visibility onto Eldon Road for emerging vehicles is restricted by the road alignment and the proximity of the adjacent property boundaries.
-It would therefore be necessary to demonstrate that standard visibility splays can be accommodated quantified by way The site has good access to services and facilities being located adjacent to Tuxford Town Centre.
-The western end of the site, fronting Eldon Street, is within the Tuxford Conservation Area boundary.
-The remainder of the site is very much within the Conservation Area's setting.
-The site is also in the setting of several Listed Buildings, both on Eldon Street and on Lincoln Road (including St Nicholas' Church).
-Historically the front part of the site included two linear plots containing The site is outside Tuxford's development boundary where the adopted development plan (Bassetlaw Core Strategy) seeks to support development.
-Section 11 of the NPPF (Making efficient use of land) indicates that Local planning authorities, and other planmaking bodies, Whilst the site is potentially suitable, there is uncertainty with regard to deliverability of residential development.
-The site is still in operation as a commercial business and there is currently no developer involvement in the site.
-Access from the Highway is also severely restricted and it hasn't been demonstrated that highway standards could be achieved.
-At the present time, until it can be demonstrated that Site is counted at stage 2
+Existing Site protected through the Local Plan ELAA5 3 Hundred Acre Lane Countrysid e No vacant land available N/A Existing employment site EDNA: Local industrial estate in a rural location.
+It is N/A The site is brownfield N/A The site is within FZ1 The site lies within the Sherwood Sandstone Limited MSA.
+The site is detached from a settlement boundary Dedicated access onto Hundred Acre Lane, a good local road which connects to the B6045, another good quality local road providing access to the A1M 4 miles to the north Services, facilities and homes are potentially accessible by cycle but not by foot or public transport.
+The A1 M is 4 miles to the north via the B6045.
+The site has more limited There are no national or local heritage designations nearby.
+There are no national or local natural environment designations nearby.
+It is not agricultural land, and the site is previously developed.
+The site has little intrinsic amenity value and is currently occupied by employment development.
+Existing Site protected through the Local Plan